 Save yourself some cash and get two pairs of boots for one with adidas boots, as their metal studs can be switched our for screw in plastic studs, converting any soft ground adidas pair in to a firm ground pair, with the help of your stud key!

-Boots for soft pitches have removable studs, which means depending on the conditions you can change the studs to give yourself more or less grip as the field requires.
+Boots for soft pitches (except for the 2021 Nike SG-Pro ACs) have removable studs, which means depending on the conditions you can change the studs to give yourself more or less grip as the field requires.
 By changing the studs you make one pair of boots usable in multiple conditions, saving yourself money in the long run.
 Studs usually come in three different lengths, mixing shorter studs at the front with longer studs at the back.
-In really bad conditions you'll need to use the longest metal studs provided.
+In really bad conditions you’ll need to use the longest metal studs provided.

 If the ground is very hard you may want to consider a pair of firm ground boots, or changing to those plastic studs, but usually through the winter months of the season you will want to stick to your soft ground boots.